 National Parks

-Great Smoky Mountains National Park with Kids: A 2026 Family Guide
+Things to Do in Great Smoky Mountains National Park with Kids: A 2026 Family Guide

 Pack the perfect travel companion

-The Sunlight Kids activity book series, sized for your child's age.
+A Sunlight Kids activity book made for travel days.
 Ships from Amazon.

-Why families love Great Smoky Mountains National Park
+Why families love Great Smoky Mountains National Park with kids

 The Smokies are the easiest national park to visit with kids: drivable from most of the eastern US, no entrance fee, and dense with short, doable waterfall hikes that pay off bigger than their difficulty rating.